bugdrop/oss2018/content/participant/aurelijus-stanislovaitis.md

   - Threat model cheat sheets
   - API Threat Modeling Cheat Sheet
   - Attack chains as TM technique
-  - Back to the future with Threat Modeling
-  - Update MSTG with changes in Android 8 (Oreo)
   - Docker and Kubernetes Threat Modeling Cheat Sheet
-  - How to Threat Model Features with Questionnaires
   - Federated Login with Social Platforms Threat Modeling Cheat Sheet
   - Thinking in Graphs
   - Gamifying Security Dashboards
   - Update MSTG with changes in iOS 11
-  - Update MSTG with changes in Android 8 (Oreo)
   - Application Security Verification Standard
   - Using maps to define how to capture, detect and prevent 6 real-world security incidents
   - AWS Lambda Security